Lisa Mathurin - MBACP, BA (Hons) - Psychotherapist, Counsellor and Trainer

 Experience working with disabilities

-I have experience working for two major charities - NSPCC where I worked with soldiers and their families and Action for Children where I worked with hard to reach and vulnerable families addressing a variety of issues.
+I have experience working for two major charities - NSPCC working with soldiers and their families and Action for Children where I worked with hard to reach and vulnerable families addressing a variety of issues.
 I manage a counselling service for a charity which supports people who are blind or visually impaired and their families.

 I regularly attend additional training, seminars and workshops to continue my personal and professional development and to ensure that I am current within my profession.